department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/research/usability-apr-2022/conversation-guide.md

    _If the participant cannot remember or retrieve their login credentials, let them know that this is necessary for the test and proceed to the closing statements._

-**6. Can you tell me what type of computer you are using today?**

-   - _If needed:_ I'm asking this question because sometimes the type of computer can affect your experience with the tools.
-Knowing which one you are using will help our developers make adjustments if needed.

-**7. Can you tell me which web browser you use?**

-**8. Today we'll be checking out a new tool on VA.gov.
+**6. Today we'll be checking out a new tool on VA.gov.
 Would you feel comfortable sharing your screen with me so I can follow along while you interact with it?**

    - _If yes: Thank you!
 Please share your screen, and we can get started._